Cynth3tik/awesome/README.md

 *   [AsuharietYgvar/AppleNeuralHash2ONNX](https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX) - Convert Apple NeuralHash model for CSAM Detection to ONNX.

-*   [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Vector search for humans.
-Also available on cloud: cloud.marqo.ai
+*   [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Marqo is more than a vector database, it's an end-to-end vector search engine for both text and images.
+Also available on cloud - cloud.marqo.ai

 *   [Sadiqush/RVSearch](https://github.com/Sadiqush/RVSearch) - Tool to reverse search videos on YouTube based on frame similarities found